devops4me/docker-jenkins/README.md

 That's it.
 Your Kubernetes orchestrated Jenkins cluster is ready.

-## Visit Jenkins | Run Pipeline Jobs

-The Kubernetes plugin comes pre-installed and configured in this Jenkins docker image - **[see the Dockerfile](Dockerfile)**.
+---

-## View the Jenkins Pipeline jobs running in Kubernetes
+## Step 2 | View Jenkins jobs running in Kubernetes

 The sample jobs include
 - a JAVA microservice and